Hyphen-ated/RebirthItemTracker/README.md

 - shows stats for picked up items.
 - marks items that were picked up during a _Curse of the Blind_.
+- marks items that were rerolled using _D4_.
 - shows what floor items were picked up on.
 - shows the floor the player is currently on.
 - displays the current seed.